rudrabhende03/Nvidia-Stock-Price-Prediction/README.md

 ## 🧠 Project Summary

-Analyzed and predicted NVIDIA (NVDA) stock price trends using a full data pipeline: data cleaning (Python), feature engineering (SQL), predictive modeling (Python), and dashboard visualization (Power BI).
+This project presents a complete end-to-end data analysis and prediction pipeline for NVIDIA (NVDA) stock price trends using a combination of Python, SQL (PostgreSQL), and Power BI.
+The goal was to clean and preprocess historical stock data, engineer time-series financial features, and build a predictive model to forecast next-day closing prices.

 ---